AhmadAlJurf/Website-Project/README.md

-# Website Desgin And Development Project
+# Website Desgin And Development Project 2023
 _________________________________________________________________________________

 # Project Description
-This project aimed to create a website for McDonald's (Jo), it was a part of my final project for my (Website Design and Development) class in university, in which we learned the many principles. technologies, techniques, and tools of buidling a website.
+This project aimed to create a website for McDonald's (JO), it was a part of my final project for my (Website Design and Development) class in university, in which we learned the many principles. technologies, techniques, and tools of buidling a website.

 _________________________________________________________________________________